iworks/omnibus/readme.txt

 Project maintained on github at [iworks/omnibus](PLUGIN_GITHUB_WEBSITE).

+= 3.0.3 (2024-xx-xx) =
+* The omnibus price for variant in admin panel has been fixed.

 = 3.0.2 (2024-03-14) =
 * The general omnibus price for variable products has been fixed.
 Props for [Bartek Konopka](https://wordpress.org/support/users/bartekkonopka/).
 * The translators strings where been added.